sekhubede/sekhubede/README.md

 **About Me**

-I'm Michael Sekhubede, a passionate software developer and sketch artist based in Namibia, on a perpetual journey of learning and creating.
-Currently, I'm focused on building innovative solutions using the latest technologies and enhancing my artistic skills.
+I'm Michael Sekhubede, a software developer and sketch artist based in Namibia.

 🚀 **Quick Stats**